Importance of NCDs and Tobacco Control in the Sustainable Development Agenda

 Getting ASH’s messages across at the US Government level is as important as advocating at UN headquarters.
 Here’s what you can do:

-• Send letters to Samantha Power, US Ambassador to the UN, encouraging her to make efforts to get tobacco control included in the post-2015 development agenda and the US global health agenda.
+- Send letters to Samantha Power, US Ambassador to the UN, encouraging her to support tobacco control, NCDs, and the FCTC in the draft SDGs, within the post-2015 development agenda, and in the US global health agenda.
 A template letter is provided here.